RestartB/titanium/README.md

   - **wikipedia:** search Wikipedia for an answer.

 ## Included Cogs
-Titanium Core also includes some non command cogs, which are also stored in the command folder.
+TitaniumCore also includes some non command cogs, which are also stored in the command folder.
 The list is below:
 - **spotify_autoembed.py**
   - Stores the event handler for Spotify Auto-embedding.

 ## Developing your own Cogs
-Titanium Core is modular and will load compatible cogs automatically.
+TitaniumCore is modular and will load compatible cogs automatically.

 ### Cogs Path
 The default cogs path is:\